duncanberger/useful_scripts/README.md

 # Useful scripts

-A repository of useful scripts/code used across multiple projects.
+A repository of scripts/code used across multiple projects.

 ## *asm_stats.py*
 - Calculates common assembly statistics for one or more FASTA files.